AlexOfRivia/LibrarySystem/README.md

 # LibrarySystem

 I have made this project as a sort of Java practice.
-I was originally planning to make a GUI for this app, howevr I decided to leave for my next project, just to not overcomplicate things.
+I was originally planning to make a GUI for this app, however I decided to leave for my next project, just to not overcomplicate things.

 ##Features